Why’s arch support so important?

 High Arches

 High arches can cause foot problems, as well.
 You could also develop a condition called metatarsalgia, which causes the ball of the foot to become inflamed and painful.
 Another common condition is hammertoe, caused by too much pressure on the tendons in the front of the foot.
-Arch support can stablize your feet, so you experience less pain and prevent injury.
+Arch support can stabilize your feet, so you experience less pain and prevent injury.

 Active Lifestyle